exfidabona/atlaschain/README.md

 P2P Marketplace(P2PMP) is A blockchain framework for building competitive marketplaces built on top of Quorum(https://github.com/jpmorganchase/quorum).

-The idea behind the framework is to create a plug and play environment for entrepreneurs to create digital marketplaces that are driven by their own customized cryptocurrency.
-This framework would be analagous to what wordpress was for blogs.
+The idea behind the framework is to create a plug and play environment for entrepreneurs to create digital marketplaces that are driven by their own customized cryptocurrency.* __This framework would be analagous to what wordpress was for blogs.

-Goals & Enhancements:
+Necessary Enhancements to Quorum:

   * __Adapt Governance__ - Quorum is built for financial institutions.
 We want to adapt their model of governance and privacy for digital marketplaces.
 We want to keep permissions, but optimize them for open competition.
   * __Proof of Merit__ - Create a new BFT algorithm modeled after dBFT to be optimized for digital asset authentication and delegate reputation